bduggan/leafpad/README.md

 ## leafpad

-A geospatial exploration platform
+Quickly visualize and explore geographical data.

 ## Description

-Leafpad is a framework for geographical data visualization and exploration.

-It uses the excellent [leaflet](https://leafletjs.com/) library.
+Put your tabular data on a map, and instantly see it in leafpad or deck.gl.
+Add styles, and update your data locally with your programming language of choice, or use it is remotely with datasets in gists, or mode analytics.

 ## How it works

-### Viewing data

-1. Put files into a directory:
+1. Put your CSV files into a directory
+2. Each CSV file will be a layer on the map
+3. Geojson columns are rendered as well as lat/lon columns
+4. Each column can have corresponding columns which define styles
+5. Styles are used by leafpad or deck.gl.

+### Details

+1. Sample directory structure:

            leafpad-data
-                   └── demo                     <-- project
+                   └── demo                     <-- "project"
-                       └─── cities.csv          <-- dataset
+                       └─── cities.csv          <-- layer

     By default leafpad will look in $HOME/leafpad-data.
 This can be changed by setting the LEAFPAD_DATA environment